 Best official lightsabers

-Griping aside, this is one of the best officially licensed replica lightsabers to ever hit the market and it’s a cut above the usual pop-up plastic toys you find down the toy aisle of Walmart.
-It’s better used as a displayed prop, but it does feature fantastic light and sound effects and comes with a recommended age rating of 8+, making it perfect for swinging around for kids and grown ups alike.
+Griping aside, these are some of the best officially licensed replica lightsabers to ever hit the market and a cut above the usual pop-up plastic toys you find down the toy aisle of Walmart.
+They’re better used as a displayed prop, but they do feature fantastic light and sound effects and come with a recommended age rating of 8+, making them perfect for swinging around for kids and grownups alike.

 Luke Skywalker’s lightsaber is well recognized throughout the franchise, which is unsurprising given not only did it belong to the first protagonist of the original trilogy, but it was also one of the first lightsabers to ever appear on screen.
 The Black Series is a range design by Hasbro that offers a more accurate replica of the on-screen props, while still being officially branded as a children’s toy, so this model can be played with and used in duels.

 Doing so will reveal lighting and sound effects when clashed against a surface, and while this is far from what enthusiasts would call ‘dueling quality,’ you can smack it around without having to worry too much about snapping anything.